monolyth-php/reroute/README.md

 <?php

 if ($state = $router->resolve($_SERVER['REQUEST_URI'])) {
-    echo $state;
+    echo $state();
 } else {
     // 404!
 }
 ```

 `resolve` returns a State object (if a match was found, otherwise `null`) which
-offers a `run` method.
+can ben `__invoke`d.
 This method actually invokes the defined callable
 (optionally forwarding calls if the callable's return value is itself callable)
-and should eventually return something to output.
+and should eventually return something to output (typically a string, but
+technically it can be any non-callable value like an array or object).

 ### Passing parameters
 Your URLs are actually regexes, so you can defined variables to pass into the